 Top 7 Apps - From Rough Draft to Polished Piece of Writing

 You have your rough draft finished.
 Now the tough part.
 You know you are not that skilled in grammar and usage, and your essays and papers tend to get lower grades because of this failing.
 Consider yourself lucky to be living in this technological age.
-Students before you had to live with their writing deficits or find some trusted friend to do their editing for them.
+Students before you had to live with their writing deficits or find the best essay writing services to do their editing for them.
 You don’t.
-There are now great apps and tools that will make all of those corrections for you, and here’s 7 that you can begin to use today.
+There are now great apps and tools that will make all of those corrections for you, and here’s seven that you can begin to use today.
 You will never again have to submit a piece of writing that is not completely polished and ready for a good grade.

-This is a great app, if you want flexibility in pricing for what your specific needs are.
-There is one version that is totallly free and that will provide 19 reports related to verb tense, subject-verb agreement, awkward phrasing, sentence structure errors, mechanics, and so forth.
+This is a great app if you want flexibility in pricing for what your specific needs are.
+There is one version that is totally free, and that will provide 19 reports related to verb tense, subject-verb agreement, awkward phrasing, sentence structure errors, mechanics, and so forth.
 You do have a word limit – 3000 in fact – which translates to about a 12-page essay or paper.
 And there is no interactive editing.
-Your errors will be pointed out and you will be responsible for fixing them.
-But, if you can cough up $35 a year, you will have an unlimited number of pages and you will get interactive editing – you will receive suggestions for repairing your errors, and you can choose to accept them or not.
-For an additional $5/year, you will get the “whole enchilada” which would be particularly useful for grad students working on theses and dissertations.
+Your errors will be pointed out, and you will be responsible for fixing them.
+But, if you can cough up $35 a year, you will have an unlimited number of pages, and you will get interactive editing – you will receive suggestions for repairing your errors, and you can choose to accept them or not.
+For an additional $5/year, you will get the “whole enchilada,” which would be particularly useful for grad students working on theses and dissertations.

 This is an app for copywriters, students, business writers – anyone who must have polished writing for the view of others.
 It operates much like other editing tools.
 Check out the demo before you decide if you want to purchase this app – there are options pricing levels based upon how much editing/polishing you want.